Debugging with full stack session recording: turn up the signal, decrease the noise

 But beyond the financial toll, there’s an equally crucial factor to consider: Developer Experience (DX).
 DX impacts how engineers perceive their work, directly influencing productivity, engagement, happiness and retention.

-Inaccurate, manual, and scattered documentation combined with insufficient debugging tools that don’t take into consideration the current status of the software system, has a direct effect on DX, ultimately hindering teams' ability to deliver reliable, scalable, and maintainable software.
+Inaccurate, manual, and scattered information combined with ineffective tools and workflows, has a direct effect on DX, ultimately hindering teams' ability to deliver reliable, scalable, and maintainable software.

 Most common developer time sinks - drawn using Multiplayer Sketches

-The Multiplayer Platform Debugger leverages our comprehensive understanding of your entire backend system architecture to ensure recorded sessions include all relevant data—from frontend screens to deep platform traces, metrics, and logs—helping your team quickly troubleshoot issues.
+The Multiplayer full stack session recordings leverage our versatile frontend recording options with our comprehensive understanding of your entire backend system, ensuring that each session includes all relevant data: from frontend screens to deep platform traces, metrics, and logs.

 Your team can expect these benefits:

-• Reduced Inefficiencies: Multiplayer captures the steps to reproduce an issue, along with relevant backend data, all in one click.
-No more hunting through APM data, logs, traces, or scattered documentation.
+• Reduced inefficiencies: Multiplayer captures the steps to reproduce an issue, along with relevant full stack data, all in one click.
+No more grepping through logs, hunting through session replays, or reviewing scattered docs.

-• Faster Cross-Team Alignment: Engineers (and end users!) can simply share a session link that includes all the relevant information instead of writing long tickets or having to clarify issues through endless back-and-forth communication.
+• Faster cross-team alignment: Engineers, support and end-users can simply share a session link that includes all the relevant information instead of writing long tickets or having to clarify issues through endless back-and-forth communication.

-Instead of lengthy email exchanges with attached screenshots and descriptions, your users can install the Multiplayer Platform Debugger and share deep session recordings directly with your team.
-This streamlines troubleshooting, allowing your team to swiftly identify and resolve issues, which significantly speeds up support ticket resolution.
+Instead of lengthy email exchanges with attached screenshots and descriptions, your users can install the Multiplayer Full stack session recordings and share a complete overview of their technical issues directly with your team.